frank26080115/greenjay/README.md

 This is my fork of the Greenjay firmware.
 [Greenjay (link to parent repo)](https://github.com/bird-sanctuary/greenjay/) firmware is a derivative of [BLHeli_S](https://github.com/bitdump/BLHeli) and [Bluejay](https://github.com/bird-sanctuary/bluejay/) firmware.
 It runs on small ESCs to drive electric motors.

 Brushless motor ESCs (electronic speed controllers) that are running BLHeli_S firmware can be converted to run brushed motors.
 This is great because these ESCs are small, are cheap, they can handle a lot of current, and they can be easily replaced if they break.
+Here are some examples size comparisons, along with cost and capability:

 ![](doc/imgs/greenjay_sizecompare.jpg)